Tochukz/Angular/Angular6-Tutorial/README.md

 `$ npm install -g @angular/cli` (If installing first time)
 `$ npm install -g @angular/cli@latest`  (To update)

-See what files Angular project will create without actually creating them:
+See what files Angular project will create without actually creating them
 `$ ng new MyApp -d`

 Spec files are used for Unit Testing.
-To skip the generation of spec files do:
+To skip the generation of spec files do
 `ng new MyApp --skip-tests`

-To start he development server:
+To start he development server
 `$ ng serve --open`
 Using the shortcut
 `$ ng s -o`
 --open and -o will make the application open automatically in the browser.